 Once you have decided on your statement, you will need to reduce the number of letters.
 There are two commonly used methods for doing this.
-In the first, every duplicate letter is removed so you have only one of each to create the sigil.
-In the second method, every duplicate letter is removed and then all vowels are also removed from the remaining letters.
+In the first, every duplicate letter is removed so that you have only one of each to create the sigil.
+In the second method, every duplicate letter is removed, and then all vowels are also removed from the remaining letters.
 The method you choose can vary from sigil to sigil, or you can use the same method every time.
-It can be difficult to work with lots of letters—especially when first starting out or if you aren’t a very artistically minded person—but the reverse is also true, and having too few letters can limit your design options.
+It can be difficult to work with lots of letters – especially when first starting out or if you aren’t a very artistically minded person – but the reverse is also true, and having too few letters can limit your design options.

-Now you have the letters that will be used in creating your sigil, you need to decide on how these will be represented.
-You can use standard letters or you can use any other alphabet you choose – just take care to check that it features the letter you need to use.
-Runic alphabets could be used in your designs or you could use the letters (or symbols) of a language other than your own.
-You could also use fictional alphabets such as one from a favourite book or film.
+Now that you have the letters that will be used in creating your sigil, you need to decide on how these will be represented.
+You can use standard letters, or you can use any other alphabet you choose – just take care to check that it features the letter you need to use.
+Runic alphabets could be used in your designs, or you could use the letters (or symbols) of a language other than your own.
+You could also use fictional alphabets, such as one from a favourite book or film.
 If you plan to work with sigils often, you could work on designing your own set of symbols to represent each letter.

 Once created, sigils need to be charged.
 There are several ways of doing this.
-During this, your focus should be kept on the symbol that you have created and you should not dwell on the letters or intent statement used.
+During this, your focus should be kept on the symbol that you have created, and you should not dwell on the letters or intent statement used.
 It is the sigil as a symbol that you to plant firmly into your subconscious mind.
-Meditation during which the symbol is used as a focus is a common way of charging sigils; or, they can be left somewhere where you will see them every day.
-If using this method, do not try and look at the sigil or remind yourself that you need too as this is not necessary and keeps the sigil in your conscious mind rather than letting it through to the subconscious.
+Meditation, during which the symbol is used as a focus, is a common way of charging sigils; or, they can be left somewhere where you will see them every day.
+If using this method, do not try and look at the sigil or remind yourself that you need to, as this is not necessary and keeps the sigil in your conscious mind rather than letting it through to the subconscious.
 Once the charging is complete, you should switch to an unrelated task and not think about the sigil anymore.
-The image can be destroyed or it can be put away out of sight.
+The image can be destroyed, or it can be put away out of sight.

 Creating Sigils Using a Computer (Digital Sigils)